 - Lab sessions take place in one of the largest contiguous forested areas in the eastern United States.

 - Researchers from the School of Forest Resources and Environmental Science are involved in the longest running predator/prey study—the wolves and moose on Isle Royale.

 - You can get involved in the SFRES Learning Community, a residential community for students seeking degrees in forestry, applied ecology and environmental sciences, and wildlife ecology and management.

 - The Fall Practicum (fall camp) is conducted at Michigan Tech’s 5,500-acre research forest, where students live for 14 weeks.

 - Students have VIP access to the Comprehensive Geographic Information System labs.

 - You can work on the Forest and Environmental Resource Management Enterprise team (FERM) or in The Mesocosm, an underground process research lab.

-Once your degree is complete, you’ll be qualified for positions such as regulatory project manager, wildlife biologist, wildlife refuge manager, or even researcher and professor.
+Once your degree is complete, you’ll be qualified for positions such as regulatory project manager, wildlife biologist, natural resource manager, wildlife refuge manager, or even researcher and professor.